Bought me a Stratocaster

 a real rockin’ band

-After buying a couple of guitar books and spending hours and hours just trying to learn how to play a few chords, I soon discovered that dreaming about becoming a “guitar man” was a hell of a lot easier than learning how to be one.
-All I had to show for my efforts so far were bleeding finger tips.
+The next thing I did was buy a couple of guitar books and spend hours and hours down on my basement bedroom, trying to learn a few chords.
+However, I soon learned that dreaming about becoming a “guitar man” was a lot easier than learning how to be one because so far, all I had to show for my efforts were bleeding fingers.